Last updated on September 20th, 2023 at 06:18 am

 #1 “Friendship” Bracelet

-When you’re walking in Paris, some very tactile people might try to catch your hand to wrap around your wrist a cool friendship Brazilian bracelet, all handmade and free because that’s the power of friendship.
+When you’re walking in Paris, some very tactile people might try to catch your hand to wrap around your wrist a fantastic friendship Brazilian bracelet, all handmade and free because that’s the power of friendship.
 Not.

-Aside from the intrusion of your personal space, which let’s face it is never cool, that’s not where it stops.
+Aside from the intrusion of your personal space, which, let’s face it, is never cool, that’s not where it stops.

 Yes, they want you to pay for something they forced on you.
 Crazy right?